Scaling approach to rigid and soft nuclear deformation through flow fluctuations in high-energy nuclear collisions

-For fluctuations beyond the Gaussian approximation, higher-order cumulants of $\beta_{n}$, such as skewness and kurtosis, would be required.
-These can, in principle, be extracted from higher-order flow cumulants.
+Higher-order flow cumulants may provide additional sensitivity to these non-Gaussian deformation moments.
 In the following, we briefly discuss the implications of this phenomenon for higher-order cumulant of anisotropic flow.
 This would further enhance our understanding of the nuclear structure and fluctuations at the subatomic level~\cite{Borghini:2001vi,Bilandzic:2013kga,Bilandzic:2010jr,Jia:2017hbm}.
 The sixth- and eighth-order cumulants, $c_{n,\varepsilon}\{6\}$ and $c_{n,\varepsilon}\{8\}$, including the contributions from deformation, can be expressed as